SAP-samples/teched2023-IN260/exercises/ex4/README.md

 ## 4.5 Understanding Multi Tenancy and Isolation Options

-In case your application is multi tenant some of the resilience patterns become an issue for tenant isolation.
+In case your application is multi tenant, some of the resilience patterns become an issue for tenant isolation.
 Specifically, all patterns that hold state across multiple executions need to be tenant-aware.

 Based on what you've learned so far, can you tell which of these patterns may need to be isolated between tenants, assuming your operation performs tenant specific computation?